7 Types Of Roofing In 2025 (Lifespan, Costs Per Sq Ft)

 *average costs don’t always include installation

-Top 10 Types Of Roofing Materials
+7 Types of Roofing Materials

 1. Asphalt Shingles